dm03514/data-monitor-tool/README.md

     - The # of rows scanned
     - The amount of time spent querying

+The following command generates a profile csv, for all queries within the last 2 days.
 ```
 $ python cmd/profile.py redshift --connection-string 'dbname=datawarehouse user=dannym password=X host=localhost port=5439' > profile.csv
 ```